 - A punny title: The name of the film is a pun on the word Aristocrats – because the main characters live a life of Parisian leisure.

-Find out more about the Kernel S&P Global Dividend Aristocrats.
+Want to know more about the Kernel S&P Global Dividend Aristocrats Fund?
+Click the button below!